How to Mix Purple Watercolor Paint

 Complementary colors are colors that are opposite of each other on the color wheel.
 When placed next to each other, they complement each other by making each other appear more vibrant.

 However, when the colors are mixed, they have the opposite effect.
-This is because you’re combining red, yellow and blue, which makes brown when combined in an equal amount.
+This is because you’re combining red, yellow, and blue, which makes brown when combined in equal amounts.

 Others have a thicker pigment that doesn’t mix as well.